zizzle6717/bikes-app/README.md

 The health check endoint is found at `/_healthz`

 ## Typescript
-Typescript is intentionally configured as to not enforce strict typing and allows implicity types.
-This is an opinionated approach, it is my opinion, and it is a good opinion. :)
+Typescript is intentionally configured as to not enforce strict typing and allows implicit types.
+This is an opinionated approach, it is my opinion, and that's all it is. :)

 ## Linting and Pre-Commit/Pre-Push Hooks
 Run `npm run lint` or `npm run lint:fix` to check for linting errors.
 With the included pre-commit hooks, code is required to be free of any lint errors to complete a git commit.
 A pre-push hook is also implemented to require all tests to pass before pushing to a remote.
 To manually override these hooks simply add `--no-verify` to the end of either command.